‘Dragon Ball Super’ Episode 85 Spoilers: Buu Slims Down, Super Buu To Return?

 Immediately noticeable in the leaked summary was the statement about Majin Buu’s weight.
 Since being released, fans of the anime have remarked that the premise of a slimmed-down Buu is fascinating, especially since the pink fighter has never actually been revealed to need any training at all since debuting in the franchise.
 After his defeat in Dragon Ball Z, Buu has pretty much been a classic anime glutton, consuming tons of food and maintaining his (very round) figure.

 As it turns out, however, it seems like Buu is actually putting in the effort to get stronger and more fit for the Tournament of Power.
-While unheard of, his training makes perfect sense, especially considering what happened to his friend, Mr. Satan, during the recently-concluded Zen Exhibition Match.
+While unheard of, his training makes perfect sense, especially considering what happened to his friend, Mr. Satan, during the recently concluded Zen Exhibition Match.
 During Buu’s battle with Basil of Universe 9, Mr. Satan ended up getting injured partly because the pink fighter was not taking the fight seriously enough.
 Thus, to avoid similar things from happening again, Buu might finally find enough motivation to train.

 What is even more interesting, however, is how Buu would appear once he is slimmed down.
 So far, the only time the fighter really lost weight was when he turned evil and transformed into Super Buu back in DBZ.
 Considering Dragon Ball Super‘s tendency to offer a lot of fanservice, however, there is a pretty good chance that Buu might fight in the Tournament as Super Buu, without his evil tendencies, of course.

-The idea of a good Super Buu fighting alongside Goku, Vegeta, Gohan and the rest of the Universe 7 fighters is one thing that has definitely managed to strike the interest of both new and longtime fans of the DB franchise.
+The idea of a good Super Buu fighting alongside Goku, Vegeta, Gohan, and the rest of the Universe 7 fighters is one thing that has definitely managed to strike the interest of both new and longtime fans of the DB franchise.
 Face turns have always been a trademark of Dragon Ball, after all, and there is no better way to prove this further than to have one of the strongest villains in DBZ come back as an ally for the Tournament of Power.

 Of course, Buu’s weight loss could simply be temporary, as the character was featured as his usual plump self in Dragon Ball Super‘s new opening sequence.
 Then again, Toei Animation is prone to making errors, and opening sequences in anime are known to change as a story arc progresses.
 For now, at least, it remains to be seen if everyone’s favorite pink fighter enters the Tournament of Power as a plumpy warrior, or as a ripped, daunting bruiser that once struck fear into the hearts of the most formidable Z fighters.